thephpleague/oauth2-server/README.md

 # PHP OAuth Framework

-The goal of this project is to develop a standards compliant [OAuth 2](http://tools.ietf.org/wg/oauth/draft-ietf-oauth-v2/) authentication server and resource server.
+The goal of this project is to develop a standards compliant [OAuth 2](http://tools.ietf.org/wg/oauth/draft-ietf-oauth-v2/) authorization server and resource server.

 ## Package Installation